 Notes on the data: Disability

-Unpaid assistance provided by people aged 15 years and over to persons with a disability, 2016
+Unpaid assistance provided by Aboriginal people aged 15 years and over to persons with a disability, 2016

 - Australian Institute of Health and Welfare (AIHW).
 Australia’s welfare 2011.
 (AIHW Cat. no. AUS 93).
 Canberra: AIHW; 2011.

-Numerator: People aged 15 years and over who provided unpaid assistance to persons with a disability
+Numerator: Aboriginal people aged 15 years and over who provided unpaid assistance to persons with a disability

 Detail of analysis: Percent

 Source: Compiled by PHIDU based on the ABS Census of Population and Housing, August 2016